Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: System model

-In this work we consider a Rayleigh block fading channel, where the realizations of channel coefficients are independent across slots and UEs.
-At the receiver, the baseband representation of the channel output in a frame\footnote{We assume that the transmissions within a single frame are self contained and independent, i.e., UEs are not supposed to transmit their packets over multiple frames as that would violate the implicit latency constraint.
-Consequently, there is no need to introduce additional index to denote the frame number in the signal model.} is modeled as
+At the receiver, the discrete time baseband representation of the channel output in a frame\footnote{We assume that transmissions are contained in a single frame, i.e., UEs are not supposed to transmit replicas of their packets over multiple frames as that would violate the implicit latency constraint.} is

-where $\*x \in \mathbb{C}^{N\times 1}$ is the vector of complex modulated symbols transmitted by users such that $\mathrm{E}\left[ \left| x_{n} \right| ^2 \right] = 1$, $\*w \in \mathbb{C}^{M\times 1}$ is the additive white Gaussian noise (AWGN) with zero mean and variance $\sigma^2$ and $\*H \in \mathbb{C}^{M \times N}$ are the channel gains between the $N$ users and the base station in each of the $M$ slots.
-In \eqref{eq:baseband}, $\circ$ denotes entry-wise (Hadamard) product.
-The channel gains $\*H$ can be represented as a product of $\*G \in \mathbb{C}^{M \times N}$ - which is zero-mean, unit-variance, circularly-symmetric complex Gaussian (ZMCSCG) and models the underlying uncorrelated Rayleigh flat fading channel, $\*V \in \{0,1\}^{M \times N}$ - matrix representing the access patterns of all users such that $V_{m,n}=1$ if user $n$ is assigned to slot $m$, $\*A \in \{0,1\}^{N \times N}$ - the diagonal matrix designating which users are active in a frame and $\*P = \text{diag} \left( (P_{1})^{1/2}, \dots, (P_{N})^{1/2} \right)$ which is a diagonal matrix of square roots of average powers, i.e. signal amplitudes applied by UEs\footnote{Note that a distance-dependent path loss term is absent in the signal model.
+where $\*Y \in \mathbb{C}^{M\times J}$ is the received signal consisting of $J$ samples for each of the $M$ slots.
+The channels of the active users are represented by the matrix $\*G \in \mathbb{C}^{M \times U}$ with zero-mean, unit-variance, circularly-symmetric complex Gaussian entries, modeling the underlying uncorrelated Rayleigh flat fading channels between the $U$ users and the base station in each of the $M$ slots. $\*V \in \{0,1\}^{M \times U}$ is s matrix representing the access patterns of the active users such that

+The channel and access pattern matrices are combined with the entry-wise (Hadamard) product $\odot$.
+Finally, $\*P = \text{diag} \left( (P_{1})^{1/2}, \dots, (P_{U})^{1/2} \right)$ is a diagonal matrix of square roots of average received powers, i.e. signal amplitudes of the active UEs,\footnote{\REV{Note that a distance-dependent path loss term is absent in the signal model.
 Throughout this work we assume that UEs know the long-term statistics of the channel and based on that compensate for path loss accordingly.
-If we were to denote by $d_n$ the path loss of user $n$, then the actual transmit power would be $d_n P_{n}$ such that $P_{n}$ represents the average received power.
-Due to this compensation and for the sake of simplicity, we decide to omit the path loss term altogether.}.
+With $d_n$ the path loss of user $n$, the actual transmit power would be $d_n^{-1} P_{x}$.
+This assumption allows us to omit the path loss term altogether.}} and $\*W \in \mathbb{C}^{M\times J}$ models additive white Gaussian noise with zero mean and variance $\sigma^2$.

-In the remainder of this work we assume that all active UEs use the same power $P_x$.
-Consequently, we can define the average received SNR
+In the remainder of this work we assume that all active UEs have the same average received power $P_x$.
+Consequently, the average received SNR is